Constance Garnett: Reception and legacy

 In 1994 Donald Rayfield compared Garnett's translations with the most recent scholarly versions of Chekhov's stories and concluded:

-While she makes elementary blunders, her care in unravelling difficult syntactical knots and her research on the right terms for Chekhov's many plants, birds and fish are impressive...
-Her English is not only nearly contemporaneous to Chekhov's, it is often comparable.

 Later translators such as Rosemary Edmonds and David Magarshack continued to use Garnett's translations as models for their own work.

 For his Norton Critical Edition of The Brothers Karamazov, Ralph Matlaw based his revised version on her translation.
 This is the basis for the influential A Karamazov Companion by Victor Terras.
 Matlaw published an earlier revision of Garnett's translation of the Grand Inquisitor chapter in a volume paired with Notes from Underground.